-Late pick-ups are considered "chronic" when a child has been picked up more than ten (10) minutes late over three (3) days within a two- week period.
+Late pick-ups are considered "chronic" when a child has been picked up more than 10 minutes late over 3 days within a two-week period.

-Chronic late pick-ups will be addressed by the teacher immediately after the third late pick up in a two- week period.
+Chronic late pick-ups will be addressed by the teacher immediately after the third late pick up in a twoweek period.
 This will be again addressed by the designated Family Advocate to identify any barriers to families arriving on time.
-Further, a Family Team Meeting may be scheduled to create a plan for on-time pick-ups.
+A Case Conference will be conducted by the Family Advocate and Teacher(s) in order to discuss and plan best practices to address late pick-ups with the family.
+A Family Team Meeting may be scheduled to create a plan with the family for on-time pick-ups if deemed necessary.